Hanoi in July 2026: Weather, Travel Tips & Best Things to Do

-If you are thinking of travelling to Vietnam’s fast-paced capital, Hanoi City in July, then get ready to enjoy the festive spirit.
-July represents one of the hottest months of summer in Northern Vietnam, characterised by hot and humid weather with occasional showers.
-However, due to its geographical location, this great city is fully prepared to provide you with an ample amount of indoor and outdoor activities that will engage you fully and allow you to explore the true essence of the city.
+If you are thinking of travelling to Vietnam’s fast-paced capital, Hanoi City, in July, then get ready to enjoy the festive spirit.
+July is one of the hottest months of summer in Northern Vietnam, characterised by hot, humid weather with occasional showers.
+However, due to its location, this great city is well-equipped to offer a wide range of indoor and outdoor activities that will engage you and allow you to explore its true essence.
 Whether taking a trip to cultural treasures or enjoying an amazing street food tour, Hanoi in July is an absolute must-visit.

 Hanoi, the capital of Vietnam, really comes alive in July, and there is a lot to see and do.
 Although June is extremely hot and humid, this month is ideal for exploring the city’s cultural and natural treasures.
 Going to Hanoi in July, perhaps, would be a vacation worth cherishing in one’s life.